nicebyte/niceshade/README.md

 <a name="pipeline-metadata"></a>
 ## Pipeline Metadata

-For each technique defined in the input file, **nicegraf_shaderc** will produce a corresponding `.pipeline` file, which contains the following information:
+For each technique defined in the input file, **niceshade** will produce a corresponding `.pipeline` file, which contains the following information:

 * List of all resources consumed by the technique, including their types, bindings and which pipeline stages they are used by;
 * A mapping from separate image and sampler bindings to auto-generated combined image/sampler bindings (relevant for targets which don't have full separation between textures and samplers at the shader level, i.e. OpenGL);